 Many cases of depression, especially low to moderate level depression can be successfully treated solely with talking therapies such as depression counselling or psychotherapy.

 Psychotherapy can help you understand what’s causing the depression by making you aware of unconscious patterns of thinking, feeling and behaving.
 It’s a gentle but powerful method of depression therapy, which can get to the root of the problem.

 The benefits of depression therapy

 Many clients that choose psychotherapy or counselling for depression find that it affects many other areas of their lives as well.

 As well as lifting your mood and optimism, depression therapy can help you handle stressful situations without feeling anxious.
-You can find yourself communicating with others more effectively, making friends and forming fulfilling relationships with a natural confidence.
+You can find yourself communicating more effectively in social situations, making friends and forming fulfilling relationships with a natural confidence.

 What happens in the sessions?

 The sessions provide a safe space to talk about your feelings and thoughts, and look at how they’re affecting your behaviour.
 You’ll learn to recognise patterns in the way you think, and how that influences the way you relate to others.

 Once identified, these patterns can be looked at with your therapist, to see if they’re accurate, or if they’re potentially causing your depression.

 Psychotherapy sessions are 50 minutes long, and are held every week at the same time and place.
 The number of sessions you have is up to you, and isn’t something you have to decide before coming.